Lightning-AI/pytorch-lightning/docs/source/cluster.rst

 1. Copy all third-party libraries to each node (usually means - distribute requirements.txt file and install it).

-2. Copy all your import dependencies and script itself to each node.
+2. Copy all your import dependencies and the script itself to each node.

 3. Run the script on each node.